mahady-manana/betatuto-docs/docs/javascript/Array/ArrayPrototypeMap.md

 ---
 tag: "javascript"
-slug: "/javascript/array/array-prototype-map"
+slug: "/javascript/array/map"
 date: "2022-11-24"
 title: Array.prototype.map()
-description: "This page is a reference for the JavaScript Array method Array.prototype.map()."
+description: "The `Array.prototype.map()` method creates a new array with the results of calling a provided function on every element in the calling array."
 category: "Array Methods"
 order: 3
 githubPath: /javascript/Array/ArrayPrototypeMap.md
+contributor:
-contributor: [{ name: "Mahady Manana", link: "https://www.betatuto.com/" }]
+  [{ name: "Mahady Manana", link: "https://twitter.com/MahadyManana" }]
 ---

 ## Overview.

-The `map()` method creates a new array with the results of calling a provided function on every element in the calling array.
+The `Array.prototype.map()` method creates a new array with the results of calling a provided function on every element in the calling array.

 ## Syntax